microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/README.md

   - Challenge 3 - Go for the Gold
   - Challenge 4 - Visualize the Results

-We also had the attendees fill out a survey during registration to guage their expertise and we made sure that each team was balanced with experts and beginners using the following questions:
+We also had the attendees fill out a survey during registration to gauge their expertise and we made sure that each team was balanced with experts and beginners using the following questions:

 - Experience Level with ADF/ Synapse Pipelines (100=Newbie -> 400=SME)
 - Experience Level with ADF/Synapse Data Flows